azat-co/practicalnode/chapter7/chapter7.md

 })
 ```

-Developers can set up pre and post hook on save, remove, and validate as well as on custom methods.
+Developers can set up pre and post hooks on save, remove, and validate as well as on custom methods.

 # Custom Static and Instance Methods